Change72/remote_flush/RocksDB/Rocksdb-HDFS Installation.md

 2. Browse inside the plugin directory of rocksdb: `cd rocksdb/plugin/`
 3. Clone the hdfs plugin repository: `git clone https://github.com/asu-idi/rocksdb-hdfs hdfs && cd ..`
 4. Perform a make clean and then your required make configuration (install used for this example): `make clean && DEBUG_LEVEL=0 ROCKSDB_PLUGINS="hdfs" make -j$(nproc) install`

+### HDFS on the same server
+You will need to install HDFS and get it up and running before moving forward in this section.
+For Installation and setup of HDFS, please check: [HDFS](./../HDFS/).
+It is most likely that you are using the Pseudo-distributed version and we will work under the same assumption (it does not make any difference if you are using fully-distributed version as well) \
+Once you complete installing and setting up HDFS, you can follow the steps from the sub-section of "RocksDB" under "HDFS on a different server".

 ### Wrapping up
 1. Setup the following Environment variables in your .bashrc file for easier access to the commands everytime you use your machine.